skrupler/ideal/README.md

 A bash wrapper for checking a directory tree of sub directories containing `.sfv` files and then calculate the checksum and blacklist those whom are deemed unfit.

 ## About
-This is a POSIX compliant wrapper script in bash which checks folders for sfv and then scans them.
+This is a wrapper script in bash which checks folders for sfv and then scans them.
 Those who fail will be logged to a file (default: `failed.log`).
 Ideal is swedish and is a word something near perfection - which you want your releases to be.
 It makes use of cksfv for the actual sfv calculations.